oxcompsoc/learntocode/session1/README.md

 ## Comments

 Throughout the next examples, you will see some text written after a `#` symbol.
-These are called comments, and we will use them to explain and document our code.
+These are called **comments**, and we will use them to explain and document our code.
 In Python, any text after a `#` on that line is not considered as part of the program.
 So we could have written our first program as:

 ```python
 print("Hello, world!") # Prints Hello, world!